LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 player:GiveItem(Clockwork.item:CreateInstance("item"));
 ```

-The equivalent in Helix would be:
+The equivalent in Lilia would be:

 ```
 -- spawning an item in the map